ppy/osu-wiki/wiki/Help_Center/en.md

 #### Has the game recently updated?

-**Sometimes after a game update, the client may struggle for seemingly no reason.
-A simple reboot/restart of your machine will fix it.**
+**Sometimes after a game update, the client may struggle for seemingly no reason.**

+If you have a lot of beatmaps, please wait at least 10-15 minutes before blaming the lag on the update.
+The osu! client may be reprocessing your maps to calculate their difficulty.

+If it doesn't resolve, a reboot can sometimes help.

 ### My game looks glitchy, like the graphics are torn!